 Larger boilers may require a permit under the Environmental Permitting Regulations and, depending on the fuel used, may fall within the requirements of the Waste Incineration Directive.

 An increasing number of businesses are looking at biomass as an energy source for providing heat, as well as power.
 In general, you will need an environmental permit from the council if the boiler is using biomass fuel from natural sources, e.g. wood pellets, and has a rated thermal input >20 MW, or if the boiler is burning waste or waste-derived biomass, and has an aggregate capacity of 50kg or more per hour.
 Other types of appliance may require a permit from the Environment Agency instead.

-If you would like to discuss your proposal, please contact us:
+If you would like to discuss your proposal please contact us.

 Further advice on air quality and planning is available on our air pollution page.
 You can use the following forms to provide us with further information about your proposal, which will help us deal with your enquiry:

-Planning biomass boiler information request form (word 117kb opens in new window)
+Planning biomass boiler information request form (117kb)